The Psychology Of Safety: Why Do People Take Risks?

 Risk takers at work are vulnerable to experiencing incidents, that’s why those working in the most high-risk environments need a robust, reliable system in place to provide them with backup in a time of need.

-Peoplesafe personal safety apps and devices can provide employees with instant access to an emergency response, 24/7, no matter the incident.
-In the event of an emergency, an SOS alarm can be raised directly to our Alarm Receiving Centre, where an expertly trained Alarm Controller will monitor the alarm and bypass 999 to contact the Emergency Services if necessary.
+Peoplesafe personal safety devices provide employees with instant access to an emergency response, 24/7, no matter the incident.
+In the event of an emergency, an SOS alarm can be raised via the device or our SOS app directly to our Alarm Receiving Centre, where an expertly trained Alarm Controller will monitor the alarm and bypass 999 to contact the Emergency Services if necessary.

 Devices and apps can also be fitted with a fall detection feature, which automatically raises an alarm when it detects a slip, trip or fall.
 This means that emergency help can be sent right away, even if the user is unconscious or unable to call for help.
 In serious incidents, this saving of critical time could have a significant impact on the recovery of the injured user.